SacOverflow/CAMEL-Services/README.md

 ## Testing

-Ensure that your development environment meets the system requirements follow the setup instructions below to run tests effectively.
+Ensure that your development environment meets the system requirements.
+Follow the setup instructions below to efficiently run tests.

 ### Test Environment Setup